 SurePoint CEO, Tom Obermaier, said, “Our two companies share a similar trajectory and history, a corresponding middle market client base, complementary values and corporate cultures, and the ability and desire to merge two state-of-the-art platforms into one groundbreaking best-in-class solution for all legal management and marketing needs.”
 SurePoint Technologies provides law firms nationwide with financial and practice management software that improves efficiency and performance.

-Exbo Group provided financial diligence support to Mentor Collective on its $21 million Series A funding round led by Resolve Growth Partners and Lumina Foundation.
+Mentor Collective raised $21 million during its Series A funding round led by Resolve Growth Partners and Lumina Foundation.
 Key activities included building the pro forma financial model associated with the raise and meeting with key investors.
+Exbo Group provided financial diligence support to Mentor Collective on this round.

 This new financing will be used to develop new products, services and training methods that will continue to support mentorship in higher education.